 Treatment consists of oral high dose creatine monohydrate, in combination with ornithine supplementation (100-800mg/kg/day given in 3-6 doses daily) and / or dietary restriction of arginine (15-25mg/kg/day).
 Management of GAMT deficiency involves regular measurement of plasma guanidinoacetate and ornithine levels.
 Treatment improves seizures, behavioral and movement disorders; but it cannot reverse intellectual disability and developmental delay incurred before diagnosis.
 Early detection is essential in avoiding irreversible brain damage.

-GAMT deficiency is a treatable disease and is not life threatening, however life expectancy is limited, particularly in those who have multiple handicaps and severe seizures.
+GAMT deficiency is a treatable disease and is not life threatening, however life expectancy is limited, particularly in those who have multiple disabilities and severe seizures.

 Last update: December 2014